All Quiet on the Western Front (2022 film): Cast

+English dubbing

+The English version was produced by Liquid Violet in London.
+James Daniel Wilson adapted the script and directed the dubbing.

 Production

-The film was announced in February 2020 with Edward Berger directing and Daniel Brühl as part of the ensemble cast.
+Development

+Writers Lesley Paterson and Ian Stokell spent 16 years bringing their film project to fruition.
+They initially obtained an option for the film rights to the book in 2006 but faced challenges in securing funding for both the film's production and the annual option renewal, which cost between $10,000 and $15,000.
+In a resourceful attempt to raise funds, Paterson participated in XTERRA triathlons starting in 2011, ultimately winning the top prize of $20,000.
+This allowed her to maintain the option by winning five triathlon world championships over the years.
+Paterson and Stokell estimated that they spent approximately $200,000 to preserve the option during the 16-year period.
+The film was eventually announced in February 2020 with Edward Berger directing and Daniel Brühl as part of the ensemble cast.

+Filming

 Principal photography began on 9 March 2021 in Prague, Czech Republic, and lasted 55 days.
 The film cost $20 million.

+Cinematographer James Friend worked closely with another DP, wildlife cameraman Rob Hollingworth, in order to capture the fox sequence in the beginning of the film.
+"We had to essentially put a pregnant fox in a purpose-built den that was designed for shooting with camera traps.
+The fox then gave birth to the cubs in this den and that turned into what you saw on camera...The only way to get those shots is basically to raise the cubs in the environment in which you’re filming them, so the mother and the cubs feel completely at home.
+Then, if a probe lens comes in to get a closeup of a cub or the mom, they’re already used to it by that stage.
+Essentially, we wanted it to look like a David Attenborough piece and not like a movie."

+Soundtrack

 Release

 All Quiet on the Western Front premiered at the 47th Toronto International Film Festival on September 12, 2022.
 It played exclusively at the Paris Theater in New York on October 7 before expanding to other theatres from October 14.
 It launched on Netflix, which acquired distribution rights prior to production, worldwide on October 28.
 From its release on Netflix to March 3, 2023, the film logged over 150 million hours viewed worldwide.
 Viewership tripled after the film's Oscar and BAFTA nominations, and was on the global Top 10 Non-English Film list for 14 weeks and in the Top 10 Films in 91 countries.

 A making-of documentary called Making All Quiet on the Western Front was released on Netflix globally on February 20, 2023.
-A Collector's Edition Blu-ray release is scheduled for March 28, 2023, in the United States and April 24, 2023, in the United Kingdom.
+A Collector's Edition Blu-ray was released on March 28, 2023, in the United States and April 24, 2023, in the United Kingdom.